Our mission is to prepare physical educators who will make a difference in their communities and the lives of their students.

 What parts of Sheena Asibey’s Cortland education have had the greatest impact?
 Professors that challenge her.
 Playing on a volleyball team that reached the NCAA tournament.
 Oh, and don’t overlook Chuck the Chicken.

-Outdoor Education Center at Raquette Lake
+William H. Parks Family Center for Outdoor Education Center at Raquette Lake

 Located in the heart of the Adirondack Mountains, SUNY Cortland’s educational facilities on Raquette Lake include the Antlers lodge, Kirby Camp and Huntington Memorial Camp, the only National Historic Landmark in the SUNY system.
 This unique learning environment is great for research activities, teacher workshops and high school classes.